-In special circumstances, the Committee, or in the case of the CEO and COO, the independent members of the board of directors, may determine that it is appropriate to make additional cash and long-term incentive awards to executives during the course of the year.
+In special circumstances, the Committee, or in the case of the CEO, the independent members of the board of directors, may determine that it is appropriate to make additional cash and long-term incentive awards to executives during the course of the year.
 These awards are in addition to the annual short and long-term incentive awards.
+There were not any periodic off-cycle awards granted for 2019.